writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 Add info to your profile
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To add information about yourself to your conference profile, select your initials > **Edit Profile**.
-Let people know what you are interested in chatting about by putting it in your Headline.
+Let people know what you are interested in chatting about by putting it in your Headline or About You sections.
 You can add something like, "Tech Writer interested in conversations about content reuse" or "Support Ops Manager open to talking about analytics."
 Check out Headlines from other attendees and head into a Hallway session or set up a small group video to connect and discuss.
 Headlines have a 100 character limit.
+About You has a 400 character limit.

 Important: Any info you add to your profile can be seen by everyone attending the conference.
 All conversations should adhere to the `Write the Docs Code of Conduct <https://www.writethedocs.org/code-of-conduct/>`__.